 La Bastide St. Vincent

-Laurent Daniel farms the famous trio - Grenache, Syrah and Mourvèdre grapes, vinyfiying them separately in a combination of cement and stainless steel.
-He keeps temperatures relatively low to allow full and generous expression of the fruit flavours.
+Laurent Daniel works 26 hectares across six villages and 23 parcels, growing the famous trio of Grenache, Syrah and Mourvèdre.
+He vinifies them separately in a combination of cement and stainless steel; keeping temperatures relatively low to allow full and generous expression of the fruit flavours.